benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		antiAfkConnection = nil
 	end

-	for humanoid, oldSpeed in pairs(
+	for humanoid, speed in pairs(
 		originalWalkSpeeds
 	) do
-		if humanoid
-			and humanoid.Parent then
+		if humanoid and humanoid.Parent then
 			pcall(function()
-				humanoid.WalkSpeed =
+				humanoid.WalkSpeed = speed
-					oldSpeed
 			end)
 		end
 	end

-	for _, connection in ipairs(
+	for _, connection in ipairs(connections) do
-		connections
-	) do
 		pcall(function()
 			connection:Disconnect()
 		end)
 	end

-	table.clear(
-		connections
-	)
+	table.clear(connections)

 	if screenGui then
 		pcall(function()